 Institutions Certifications

 Junior Colleges (JC) A-Levels (2-year)

 Millennia Institute (MI) A-Levels (3-year)

 ACS(I) & SJI International Baccalaureate Diploma Programme (IBDP)

 Polytechnics Diploma

-Institute of Technical Education (ITE) Nitec or Higher Nitec
+Institute of Technical Education (ITE) Higher Nitec

 Admission to schools/ courses is based on minimum entry requirements and cut-off points set by demand of applicants and the places available.
 Bonus Points are given to students in the computation of their net aggregate scores, summarised in the table below.
+(For admission into JC/MI)

-Type of Bonus Points Number of Bonus Maximu m Bonus Points Available Points Allowable For students seeking admission to JC/ Poly/ ITE and with the following CCA grades: Grades of A1 - A2 2 points Grades of B3 - C6 1 point For students seeking admission to JC/ MI courses and with grades of A1 to C6 in both their first languages (i.e. English and a Higher Mother Tongue).
-This is provided that these choices come before any Poly/ ITE choices 2 points Limited to a maximum of 4 Bonus For students seeking admission to JC/ MI courses and with grades of A1 to C6 in Malay/ Chinese (Special Programme) (MSP/CSP) or Bahasa Indonesia (BI) as their third language.
-This is provided that these choices come before any Poly/ ITE choices 2 points points only for these 4 sections Limited to a maximum of 6 Bonus points only For students from feeder schools if they choose their affiliated JC course(s) as their 1 st choice, or 1 st and 2 nd choice.
+Type of Bonus Points Number of Bonus m Bonus Points Available Points A llowable For students seeking admission to JC/ Poly/ ITE and with the following CCA grades: Grades of A1 - A2 2 points Grades of B3 - C6 1 point For students seeking admission to JC/ MI courses and with grades of A1 to C6 in both their first languages (i.e. English and a Higher Mother Tongue).
+2 points Limited to a maximum of 4 Bonus For students seeking admission to JC/ MI courses and with grades of A1 to C6 in Malay/ Chinese (Special Programme) (MSP/CSP) or Bahasa Indonesia (BI) as their third language.
+2 points points only for these 4 sections Limited to a maximum of 6 Bonus points only For students from feeder schools if they choose their affiliated JC course(s) as their 1 st choice, or 1 st and 2 nd choice.
 2 points For students who have applied for the CLEP or MLEP and have been selected for the programme.
 2 points